This post may contain affiliate links.

 What this diet essentially does is train your body, which normally runs on glucose, to run on fat.
-We get our glucose stores from carbohydrates.
-Therefore, if we greatly reduce our carb intake and there is no glucose to use, our body must choose something else from which to get its energy.
+We get our glucose stores from carbohydrates, therefore if we greatly reduce our carb intake and there is no glucose to use, our body must choose something else from which to get its energy.
 In this case, the body’s second choice is fat.
 This type of diet starts a process in your body known as ketosis.

 However, you must be careful to keep an eye on your carb intake.
 If you eat too many carbs and there is enough glucose for your body to run on, then you will be kicked out of ketosis and all the fat you just consumed will be stored, instead of used, leading weight gain.

-What is ketosis?
+What is Ketosis?

 Secondly, protein is also important but should still be consumed in a much lower quantity than fat.
 Protein should take up about 15% to 25% of your daily caloric goal.
 However, the best way to find out how much protein you need is to use a keto calculator.
 There are people out there that believe that eating too much protein can kick you out of ketosis because the excess protein turns to sugar in your blood.
 However, there are a few sites out there I have seen, like this one, that debunk this line of though.

 Lastly, they all agree that counting your carbs is the most important step when on the Keto Diet.
 While the amount of carbs that works the best for each person varies, it is mostly agreed upon that you must stay under 50 total carbs a day to reach ketosis.
 Further, it is mostly agreed upon that you need to stay under 20 net carbs a day to reach ketosis faster and, for some, this is the ideal amount and going higher could throw them out of ketosis.

 Total Carbs vs. Net Carbs

 I mentioned above that you must stay under 50 total carbs or 20 net carbs a day, but I am sure you are wondering what the difference between total and net is.
 If you look at a nutritional label in the United States, you will notice that fiber is included in the carbohydrate section.
 Fiber, for the most part, is not absorbed by the body and, therefore, has no impact on our actual carbohydrate levels.
 Using the carb total on the nutritional label would be part of counting your total carbs.
 However, if you want to count your net carbs, then you would deduct fiber.

 For example, broccoli has about 6 carbs per cup but has about 4 grams of fiber.
 Therefore, broccoli has a net carb total of 2.
 A lot of people don’t feel like counting that strictly which is why they will start with 50 total carbs a day because, most likely, they will automatically be consuming about 20 grams of fiber making their net carbs for the day around 30.

 Those who want to be stricter and get into ketosis faster will count their net carbs and follow the rule of staying under 20 net carbs a day.